AprilSylph/Palettes-for-Tumblr/README.md

 ## Usage
 Once you've installed the addon, click the addon icon to open its configuration.
 The addon can be configured from any page, but will only affect [www.tumblr.com](https://www.tumblr.com/).

 This addon only affects pages updated to use [Tumblr's new web interface](https://tumblr.zendesk.com/hc/articles/360045642454).
-Right now, this means these Tumblr pages won't be affected:
-- Explore
-- Inbox
-- Following
-- Followers
-- Settings
+This means Tumblr pages that do not usually offer the "Change Palette" button will not be affected.

 #### Change Palette
 This dropdown allows you to override Tumblr's colour scheme.
 You can choose a palette provided by Tumblr, or a palette provided by the addon.